NoelDeMartin/mastodon/README.md

 ## Deployment

-These instructions work to migrate an existing application, given that I was running the instance with a different setup for many years.
+These instructions work to migrate an existing application, given that I was running the instance with a different setup before creating this repository.

 Start with creating the directory: